jlengstorf/lengstorf.com/content/drafts/2016-retrospective.md

 Both Sol and Nate have built incredible networks.
 Nate's entire livelihood is built on the back of his outstanding networking skills.[^me-too]

 [^me-too]:
-    And, if we're being totally honest here, a pretty decent portion of _my_ livelihood has roots in Nate being roughly 1,000,000x better at networking and making intros on my behalf.
+    And, if we're being totally honest here, a pretty decent portion of _my_ livelihood has roots in Nate being roughly 1,000,000x better at networking than I am.

 So in 2017, I'm actually going to schedule time for keeping up with people.
 And not just for professional networking; I'm going to make sure I've set aside time to call my mom, or send a card to my grandparents, or follow up with my friend who just got a new job.

 I don't need to be a networking genius like Nate or Sol, but I definitely need to _stop_ being an out-of-sight-out-of-mind jerk like I have been.

-**My 2017 Habit: Schedule two hours every week to connect with friends, family, and my professional network.**

 #### I will submit proposals so I'm speaking at one conference per quarter minimum.

-TKTK

-**My 2017 Habit: Follow open requests for proposals and submit at least one talk idea for every conference that fits my calendar.**
+It's important to me on both a professional and personal level to continue speaking.

+Professionally, speaking gigs help me increase my value to the companies that want to work with me, and it establishes me as an expert on a variety of subjects.
+This gives me more freedom to negotiate on rates and specifics — such as [working remotely]({{< ref "how-to-become-location-independent.md" >}}).

+Personally, it feels really good to know that someone is going to have a better career — and hopefully, a [better life]({{< ref "work-happier.md" >}}) — because of something I helped them understand.
+I may not be changing to world, but for a small handful of people, I have the chance to spark an idea or offer a little insight that can help them get where they want to go.

+It's why I write, and it's why I speak.
+Or at least, it's why I _want_ to speak.

+Most conferences open up a request for proposals, where people can submit talk ideas.[^rfps] I need to be more proactive about looking for these and submitting ideas if I want to continue speaking regularly.

+[^rfps]:
+    If you're interested in getting into speaking, Lanyrd has a [round-up of open calls for proposals](http://lanyrd.com/calls/), and [PaperCall](https://www.papercall.io/cfps) is a tool used by conferences looking for speakers.
+You can also check out [We Are All Awesome](http://weareallaweso.me/) for resources to help you build confidence and get your proposals accepted.

 #### I will stay consistent in the gym, even though things are going to be a little different now.

-TKTK

-**My 2017 Habit: Stay consistent with my existing routine of working out 3–4 days per week.**
+For the last two years I've been really consistent in the gym.
+At _least_ twice and usually three times a week, Marisa and I have been in the gym.
+We worked with great coaches to build a remote program, including remote programs from [Chris Bathke](http://www.elementalfitnesslab.com/), [Precision Nutrition](http://www.precisionnutrition.com/) and [Craig Weller](http://trainrogue.com/about/coaches/).

+However, we had an advantage: we were halfway around the world, so if we felt like sleeping in and working out at 10:30 am, that was okay.

+Now we're in Austin, working regular business hours.
+We have to be at the gym by six most mornings or we won't have time to work out.

+This is where I've struggled in the past: when things get busy, my health slips first.

+So I'm not going to do that.
+This year, I'm going to make sure I continue with my good habit of hitting the gym three or more times a week.[^so-far]

+[^so-far]:
+    A month in, this has worked out well.
+Early mornings suck, but I've found I tend to sleep better, have more energy, and just generally feel less like a damp sack of shit when I make it to the gym early.

 #### I will make time to continue working on videos and tutorials for my code blog.

-TKTK

-**My 2017 Habit: Schedule 2–3 hours each week to make progress on writing and/or recording a code tutorial.**
+Writing a blog post like this one is therapeutic; I have a thought, wrestle with it, and flesh it out in a few words.[^few-words] The process is simple: write until something that makes sense is on the page.

+[^few-words]:
+    Ha.
+I say "few words" as if I've ever written anything shorter than 2,000 words.

+Code posts, by contrast, are _fucking difficult_.
+There's research, testing, demo applications, and rounds of feedback — and _then_ you write the post.
+And after that, you record the video, edit it, and post it on YouTube.

+A blog post for this site might take me two hours if I'm fucking around, or having a hard time articulating myself; a code post will easily take days.

+So I can't just sit down and throw one together.
+I need to [~~make~~ _find_ time]({{< ref "find-time.md" >}}) to work on these if I plan to release more than two or three a year.

+And that's exactly what I plan to do: I want to spend a few hours every week working on a code tutorial.[^nerds]

+[^nerds]:
+    Fellow nerds: I'm looking for ideas, so [open issues for topics that interest you](https://github.com/jlengstorf/code.lengstorf.com/issues).

 #### I will replace my morning phone habit with writing (again).

-TKTK
+I don't really remember how this happened — I was kicking ass with waking up phoneless and writing and then...
+I don't know.
+We moved somewhere that changed my schedule?
+I was hungover?

+Whatever it was, I fucked up and started bringing my phone into the bed after I woke up.
+So my _Boom Beach_ ranking went up, but my writing output tanked.

+(For example, I started this post on January 4.
+Three weeks later and I'm _just now_ getting back to it.
+Like a slacker.)

+I didn't notice at first.
+That's how bad habits tend to work: we don't notice the slide; we just wake up one day and realize, _Holy shit, I've made a huge mistake._

+**But noticing the problem is the first step toward fixing it.** So as long as I take this as an opportunity to get a little better,[^again] I can feel confident that I'm making progress.

+[^again]:
+    Even if I'm getting a little better _again_.

+To that end, I'm going to leave my phone outside the bedroom _at all times_, and put my computer next to my coffee stuff.
+If I Make the Right Thing the Easy Thing™, I'll have a much better chance of succeeding.

+### Making it real: how I'll turn these thoughts into action steps.

+Based on the ideas I've just listed, I need to make a list of todo items that I can follow every day.
+I'll call it **Jason's List of Habits for 2017:**

+- **I will schedule two hours every week to connect with friends, family, and my professional network.**
+- **I will submit at least one talk idea for every conference that fits my calendar.**
+- **I will stay consistent with my existing gym routine of 3–4 mornings per week.**
+- **I will schedule 2–3 hours each week to make progress on writing and/or recording a code tutorial.**
-**My 2017 Habit: Resume my habit of writing for 30 minutes minimum before looking at my phone in the morning.**
+- **I will resume my habit of writing for 30 minutes minimum before looking at my phone in the morning.**

+## Your Turn: Do a 2016 (+ January) Retrospective

+Even if you've already made your New Year's resolutions,[^broken] **take 15 minutes to do your own retrospective.** Remember: you're asking and answering three questions about the last year of your life.

+[^broken]:
+    And even if you've already _broken_ those resolutions.

+1. What went well?
+2. What could have gone better?
+3. What will I work to improve in 2017?

+**Share one or two of your answers in the comments.** Here's to continuous improvement — and our best year yet!

+{{< cta "PRODUCTIVE" >}}